gpu-pdl-nudt/GeRelion/README.md

 ## Running GeRelion
 -------------------

 The current version of GeRelion only supports job submission via command line (GUI will be implemented soon).
-GeRelion uses the same parameters as RELION, so you can use RELION GUI ¡°print command¡± to get all the necessary parameters.
+GeRelion uses the same parameters as RELION, so you can use RELION GUI "print command" to get all the necessary parameters.
+You can also skip GUI, and use [samrelion.py](http://liao.hms.harvard.edu/node/20) to conveniently print out all parameters.
+Note that, without using RELION pipeline, [samrelion.py](http://liao.hms.harvard.edu/node/20) can generate initial star files, analyze and modify data star file, generate the star files with particular class numbers, merge small groups, etc.

 One GeRelion-specific parameter (--mode) is used to indicate running mode of GeRelion: 0 for CPU, and 1 for GPU.